Robert Naylor (British Army officer)

-Biography
+Early life

-Robert Francis (Frank) Brydges Naylor was born on 6 October 1889, the son of son of Charles Topham Naylor.
+Robert Francis (Frank) Brydges Naylor was born on 6 October 1889, Son of Charles Topham Naylor.
 He was educated at Charterhouse School and the Royal Military College, Sandhurst, and was commissioned as a second lieutenant in the South Staffordshire Regiment on 18 September 1909.
 He was promoted to lieutenant on 1 April 1910.
-The South Staffordshire Regiment garrisoned of Gibraltar from February 1911 until January 1913.
+The 1st Battalion, South Staffordshire Regiment, with whom Naylor was serving, garrisoned Gibraltar from February 1911 until January 1913.
 He was seconded to the Royal Engineers Signal Service on 1 October 1912.

+Military career

-During the Great War Naylor served on the Western Front, where he was mentioned in despatches seven times, and awarded the Military Cross.
+During the First World War Naylor served on the Western Front, where he was mentioned in despatches seven times, and awarded the Military Cross.
 He was promoted to captain on 26 May 1915, and acting major on 15 March 1917, but relinquished the rank on ceasing to command a divisional signals company in November 1917.
 However, he was promoted to honorary major on 1 January 1918, and acting lieutenant colonel on 12 May 1918 as assistant director of signals at BEF GHQ.
 He was admitted to the Distinguished Service Order in the 1919 Birthday Honours.

 After the war ended, Naylor relinquished his rank of lieutenant colonel on 29 March 1919, and reverted to his substantive rank of captain.
 When the Royal Corps of Signals was formed in 1920, he transferred to the new corps with the rank of captain, backdated to 26 May 1915.
-He attended the Staff College, Camberley, in 1921-22, and was brigade major of the Signals Training Centre from 1923 to 1925.
+He attended the Staff College, Camberley, in 1921–22, and was brigade major of the Signals Training Centre from 1923 to 1925.
 He was promoted to the substantive rank of major on 20 November 1924.
 He then served in Malta from 1925 to 1927.
 On 20 October 1927, he married Lady Mary Millicent Rachel Byng, the daughter of Edmund Byng, 6th Earl of Strafford.
 They had two sons and a daughter.